 Now we can find a lot of AI solutions, for example one of the them that I really want to mention is Boomtrain.
 This company analizes different touch points to help the business analyse how customers are interacting online: via mobile app, web, email, etc. And AI engine is monitoring all devices and channels to create a universal customer view.
 So, not just one channel, but all the channels.
 And of course, it helps e-commerce retailers to deliver a seamless customer experience across all platforms.
 It will help to send relevant messages at the right time.

 4. Chatbots and virtual assistants

 E-Commerce is now focused on user experience.
 The use of artificial intelligence through the application of “chatbots” is just one way to drive the conversation in the era of conversational commerce.
 And it is actually more than that, chatbots can automate order processes.
 Also, they are an effective and low-cost way of providing 24/7 customer service and collect valuable data and track behavior.
 With chatbot, e-commerce sites can increase conversion rates by tailoring the online experience for the consumer.
-And Juniper Research says chatbots will save more than $8 billion annually by 2022.
 Again, one of the most famous examples is, of course, Amazon’s virtual assistant, Alexa.
 It has integrated into Amazon’s own products as well as products from other manufacturers.
 Virtual assistants are expected to impact customers purchase and provide a creative opportunity for e-commerce retailers to take advantage of.

 7. Improve recommendations for customers